 Therefore, we can rewrite y as r (cos θ).

-So, following this method of rectangular to polar equation calculator, we have learnt how to rewrite x and y, the variables of a rectangular equation, in terms of r and θ, that is, polar form.
-Now let us put this into application.
+So, following this method of rectangular to polar equation calculator, we have learned how to rewrite x and y, the variables of a rectangular equation, in terms of r and θ, that is polar form.
+Now let us put this into the application.

 y = x2